nebari-dev/nebari-docs/docs/docs/faq.md

 There are drop-in replacements for `distributed`, `dask`, and `dask-gateway` with the correct pinned versions available via the [Nebari Dask metapackage](https://github.com/conda-forge/nebari-dask-feedstock).
 Example: `nebari-dask==||nebari_VERSION||`.

+## What packages are needed in your environment to create a dashboard?

+When deploying an app via CDS Dashboards, you will always need to have `cdsdashboards-singleuser` installed in your environment.
+This allows your environment to show up on the environment options menu when creating your app.

+Furthermore, with each framework, you will need to make sure that the specific framework you are deploying is installed.
+You will need to install `streamlit` for a streamlit app, `panel` for a panel app, etc.

+Finally, when creating your app, make note of the packages you are using to run the app locally.
+These will also need to be added to your environment you will be using to create the dashboard.

+There are several example dashboards to build in the dashboard_examples folder on Nebari.
+The `environment.yml` file in this folder can be used to build an environment that can run each of the dashboard examples available.

 ## How can I install a package locally?
 Will this package be available to Dask workers?

 :::caution